Get Involved

 • Review position descriptions and board commitments.

-• Ask a NYCMER member in good standing to complete the reference form, which becomes available on this page each February.
+• Ask a NYCMER member in good standing to complete the reference form by Monday, March 16.
+You can preview the form here

 • Make sure that your NYCMER membership is up to date.
 Not sure?
-Our Membership Coordinator at membership@nycmer.org
+Our Membership Coordinator, Caitlin Clemmer, is happy to help.
+Email her at membership@nycmer.org

 • Questions about the process or any of the open positions?
 Email nominations@nycmer.org.